HOrdover/craftlit-cranford/content/🎤018-Mr Harrison-696-Chs3-4-09.19.2025.md

 ---
 #Gaskell, #shownotes , #start-of-book
 ---

-Raffle Box of Night
-+

-Get back into the Elegant Economy and the Importance of keeping your Social Status in society - then add in being male.

-- for Erik to update per first bullet: https://craftlit.com/book/library/ https://craftlit.com/raffle/
+- for Erik to update at leisure, follow the form of the first bullet: https://craftlit.com/book/library/ https://craftlit.com/raffle/

-[contest_code_checker]
 # 018-Mr Harrison-696-Chs3-4

 **Created:** 2025-09-11 19:21